 What is a Paralegal

 A Paralegal is a person qualified through education and training to perform substantive legal work that requires knowledge of the law and procedures and who is not a qualified solicitor or barrister.
 Paralegals may work for, or be retained by solicitors within the legal profession or they may work within a legal environment within commerce, industry or the public sector.
-Paralegals may also work for themselves as either freelancers, offering their services to a variety of employers or, Professional Paralegal Practitioners, with Paralegal Practising Certificates (PPC) (subject to the PPR Paralegal Practitioner Rules and Practising Certificate Rules) regulated by the PPR.
+Paralegals may also work for themselves as either freelancers, offering their services to a variety of employers or as Professional Paralegal Practitioners, with a NALP Licence to Practise (subject to the NALP eligibility requirements).

 Paralegals are important members of the legal team